yesodweb/yesodweb.com-content/blog/2013/10/pipes-resource-problems.md

 pipes, the more glaring issue is that pipes makes it easy and natural to write programs which have very detrimental behavior regarding resources.

+__UPDATE__: There's a more sophisticated example the better demonstrates the problem at the end of this blog post.

 ## It's unreliable

 One last point is that this behavior is unreliable.
 Consider this example again: